Chart Color Schemes

 Murrumbeena displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Murrumbeena, as per the latest Census data, 45.6% of dwellings were houses with 54.4% being other types such as semi-detached homes, apartments and 'other' dwellings.
-This compares to Melbourne metropolitan area's figures of 47.8% houses and 52.1% other dwellings.
-Home ownership in Murrumbeena stood at 30.3%, with the rest being mortgaged (32.6%) or rented (37.1%).
+In Murrumbeena, as per the latest Census, 45.6% of dwellings were houses, with the remaining 54.4% being semi-detached homes, apartments, and other types.
+This is compared to Melbourne metropolitan area's 47.8% houses and 52.1% other dwellings.
+Home ownership in Murrumbeena stood at 30.3%, with mortgaged properties at 32.6% and rented ones at 37.1%.
 The median monthly mortgage repayment was $2,167, lower than Melbourne metro's average of $2,396.
-Median weekly rent in Murrumbeena was $386 compared to Melbourne metro's $435.
-Nationally, Murrumbeena's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were also higher at $386 compared to the national figure of $375.
+Median weekly rent in Murrumbeena was $386, compared to Melbourne metro's $435.
+Nationally, Murrumbeena's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were also higher at $386 compared to the national figure of $375.

 Frequently Asked Questions - Housing